Trump says he’ll announce yet another new tariff Monday

 He did not provide many details about how expansive the new tariffs would be or when they may go into effect.
 It’s not clear if the new steel and aluminum tariffs will be on top of the tariffs already in place on exports from countries like China.

-Trump in 2018, during his previous administration, also put in place 25% tariffs on steel and 10% tariffs on aluminum, although the following year he lifted them on Mexico and Canada.

-Last week, Trump imposed a 10% tariff on all Chinese goods imported to the United States on top of all existing tariffs already in place on China.
-After those tariffs went into effect Tuesday, China quickly retaliated by placing tariffs on some chips and metals, and began investigating Google and the maker of the Calvin Klein and Tommy Hilfiger brands.
+Last week, Trump imposed a 10% tariff on all Chinese goods imported to the US on top of all existing tariffs already in place on China.
+After those tariffs went into effect Tuesday, China quickly retaliated by placing tariffs on some chips and metals, began investigating Google and placed the maker of the Calvin Klein and Tommy Hilfiger brands on its unreliable entities list.

-But Trump already began dialing back those tariffs, pausing taxes on any goods worth $800 or less imported into the United States until the Commerce Department can develop a system for imposing those hard-to-track items.
-Trump also paused 25% across-the-board tariffs on Mexican and Canadian imports until March 1.
+But Trump already began dialing back those tariffs, pausing taxes on any goods worth $800 or less imported into the US until the Commerce Department can develop a system for imposing those hard-to-track items.
+Trump also paused 25% across-the-board tariffs on Mexican and Canadian imports until at least March 1.

-While the United States is not the manufacturing-focused economy it once was, it still consumes tens of millions of tons of steel a year, feeding industries such as automaking, aerospace, oil production, construction and infrastructure, such as roads and bridges.
+While the US is not the manufacturing-focused economy it once was, it still consumes tens of millions of tons of steel and aluminum a year, feeding industries such as automaking, aerospace, oil production, construction and infrastructure, such as roads and bridges.
+Tariffs would increase the cost of production in those industries both because of the increased cost of the imported steel, and because domestic steel and aluminum makers could raise the price of their products due to the reduced competition from low-priced imports.

 Overall, steel imported by American businesses plunged 27% between 2017, the year before there were tariffs, and 2019, the first full year of the tariffs, although some of that decline was due to decreased steel consumption.
 Domestic steel production rose in the same period but only equaled about two-thirds of the drops in imports.
 Despite the competitive lift that the domestic steel industry has received from tariffs, domestic production was down about 2% last year compared to 2023, and down nearly 10% from where it stood a decade ago.